How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 Massive, colossal, enormous, an albatross even..

-These sorts of cheat meals can throw you off the muscle fullness track a bit.
+These sorts of cheat meals can throw you off the muscle fullness track.
 As a self-proclaimed binge eater, I can vehemently attest to this text.

-The why is a combination of previously mentioned points - throwing off of electrolyte balance and a heavy dose of carbs that likely push you over the glycogen storage limit.
+The why is a combination of previously mentioned points—electrolyte imbalance and a heavy dose of carbs pushing you over the glycogen storage limit.

 On the bright side, if you return to regularly scheduled programming these unwanted results won’t be around for longer than a few days.